express-csp-header vs helmet

 Choose helmet if you want a well-maintained, batteries-included solution that automatically configures a suite of essential security headers beyond just CSP — including XSS protection, frame guards, and strict transport security.
 It’s the standard choice for production Express applications where defense-in-depth matters, and it allows you to customize or disable individual headers as needed.

-README for helmet
+README for express-csp-header

 directives: {